 $PATH or rbenv or anything else.
 Copy the executable to

 /usr/local/bin, inject it straight into my Crontab, and you’re done.

 There’s a lot to like about Go:

-selectblocking or non-blocking are a little obtuse, overall this construct is incredibly powerful.
+blocking or non-blocking are a little obtuse, overall this construct is

-gotois also tremendously powerful (and comes with the perfect number of restrictions to prevent its abuse).
+powerful (and comes with the perfect number of restrictions to prevent its

 There were a lot of facets of Go that I read or heard about before trying and which I was pretty sure that I wouldn’t like.
 However, after using the language a while I quickly started warming up to them: